Kushtia: Transport

 A bus terminal was constructed in Kushtia in 1991 known as Kushtia Central Bus Terminal or Chourhas Bus Terminal.

 The commercial activities of the city are centered around NS Road.
 The city is connected by two national highways and three regional highways.
 The national highways are N704 known as the Kushtia–Jhenaidah or Kushtia–Rajshahi Highway, and N713 also known as the Kushtia Bypass Road which was constructed between 2016 and 2018.
 The Kushtia–Jhenaidah Highway was upgraded to four lanes between 2020 and 2025.
-The regional highways are R710 known as the Kushtia–Dhaka or Kushtia–Rajbari Highway, R745 know as Kushtia–Meherpur Highway and R747 know as Kushtia–Chuadanga Highway.
+The regional highways are R710 known as the Kushtia–Dhaka or Kushtia–Rajbari Highway, R745 known as Kushtia–Meherpur Highway and R747 known as Kushtia–Chuadanga Highway.